Brothers offer thief spare parts for stolen waterblaster

 “These machines last forever, but when they do need parts, it can be expensive,” the post said.

-More than a week has passed and the duo has not received a response from the water blaster thief.
+More than a week had passed and the duo had not received a response.

 Neil said he was genuinely not angry at the thief although he was initially peeved off.

-“If he turns up and says ‘I stole your waterblaster and I want the parts’, I’ll shake his hand, give him the parts and wish him the best you know.
+“If he turns up and says, ‘I stole your water blaster and I want the parts’, I’ll shake his hand, give him the parts and wish him the best.

 “Putting emotion aside, the fact is they have the water blaster now and there’s no way of us getting it back unless they decide to return it.
-Getting wound up doesn’t help the situation at all so in this case, we thought to just look at the facts and go ‘Well we want it back but if we don’t get it back, let’s just be as useful as we can and give them the parts’,” he said.
+Getting wound up doesn’t help the situation at all so in this case, we thought to just look at the facts and go, ‘Well, we want it back, but if we don’t get it back, let’s just be as useful as we can and give them the parts.’”

 He said the Karcher 10/25HD was a “great machine” for the time they had it.